Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

-Using the bijections (up to permutations and contractions of permutable levels) $\alpha$ and $\beta$ introduced in Section \ref{SectTreeLev} between the set of trees $\Tree_{\geq 2}[n]$ and the set of leveled trees $\Tree_{l}[n]$, we are now able to give an explicit isomorphism between the leveled and usual versions of the free operad functor:
+\begin{proof} By using the comparison morphisms $\alpha$ and $\beta$ between the categories $\Tree^{\geq 2}_{\iso}$ and $\lTree_{\iso}$ introduced in Section \ref{CompTree}, we are now able to give an explicit isomorphism between the leveled and usual versions of the free operad functor:

-The application $R_{n}$ does not depend on the chosen point in $\alpha^{-1}(T)$ since the element in $\calF_{l}(X)(n)$ are equivalence classes up to contractions and permutations of permutable levels.
-So, the applications $L_{n}$ and $R_{n}$ are well defined and provide an isomorphism preserving the operadic structures. \end{proof}
+The map $R_{n}$ does not depend on the chosen point in $\alpha^{-1}(T)$ since the elements in $\calF_{l}(X)(n)$ are equivalence classes up to contractions of permutable levels and permutations of permutable levels.
+So, the maps $L_{n}$ and $R_{n}$ are well defined and provide an isomorphism preserving the operadic structures. \end{proof}

 \begin{defi} The leveled cobar construction of a 1-reduced cooperad $\calC$ is the operad given by